Cyfrin/moccasin/README.md

         <img src="./docs/source/_static/speed-comparisons.png" width="1000" alt=""/></a>
     <br />
 </p>

-*You can see how we conducted these tests from the [benchmarking repo](https://github.com/PatrickAlphaC/benchmarking-frameworks)*
+_You can see how we conducted these tests from the [benchmarking repo](https://github.com/PatrickAlphaC/benchmarking-frameworks)._

 Fast to install, test, and run python commands on your smart contracts.